kyllingendk/dukaonesdk-extend/readme.md

 # Introduction

-This is a Python module for making a connection to a Duka One S6W.
+This is a Python module for making a connection to a Duka One S6W/DUKA One S6 Plus Wi-Fi.

-The Duka One is a one room ventilationsystem with a heat exchanger.
-It is a Danish product and youi can read more about it [here]( https://dukaventilation.dk/produkter/1-rums-ventilationsloesninger/duka-one-s6w).
-It may be sold in other countries too.
-I did contact the manufacture to get more information in case they aready have a public API for connection to the device, but I did not get any reply at all.
-All the information about how to communicate with the device has been extracted by looking at the packages send to/from the device, so there are still some unknon data in the packets.I have it working on 2 devices so I assume it is ok.
+Forked from and heavily inspired by the great [dingusdk dukaonesdk package](https://github.com/dingusdk/dukaonesdk)

 The primary goal for this module is to make an interface from Home Assistant to Duka One